• Skip to primary navigation

 • Use my ten minute dough recipe for a delicious pizza base and to save time and effort!

 • You can use my sujuk spices recipe or swap out some of the ingredients for your own favorite spices as long as you safeguard the main flavors: cumin, paprika, onion powder, garlic powder, and cayenne.
+If you want you could use different types of meat.

 • Save some sujuk on the side and make a sandwich or two with garlic sauce or mayo, tomatoes, and pickles.
 YUM!

-• Sprinkle some extra cheese on top after adding the sujuk!
+• Sprinkle some extra cheese on top after adding the sujuk.

-• Serve with your favorite side salad or a plate of pickles!
+• Serve with your favorite side salad or a plate of pickles.

 Ingredients for Quick Spicy Beef (Sujuk) Pizza